haslab/CircGen/README.md

 ### Dependencies

-In order to compiler to prototype, the following dependencies are
+In order to compile to prototype, the following dependencies are
 needed:

  * [Python3](http://python.org)